Unlocking the Mysteries of the Brain

 Research collaborator Rodrigo Mohallem Ferreira, who is a graduate research assistant and PhD candidate in Aryal’s lab.

 Aryal served as principal investigator for the study and Mohallem ran the experiments.
-To assess changes in proteins respective to age, they conducted experiments in an animal model.
+To assess changes in proteins respective to age, they conducted experiments by analyzing animal tissue.

 Funding for the project was provided partially by the Indiana Clinical and Translational Science Institute and the Showalter Trust Fund as well as a graduate assistantship from the Bindley Bioscience Center.
 The research was facilitated by the $3.5 million investment in proteomics equipment by the Office of Research to furnish the Purdue Proteomics Facility.
 The mass spectrometry instruments are available to researchers across campus.